 In 2018, Dr. Glied joined Crossover Health, an integrative primary care center in midtown Manhattan, as a Behavioral Health Psychologist .
 She continued her work as a voluntary Assistant Clinical Professor of Psychology at Mount Sinai Medical Center.

-Currently, Dr. Glied splits her time between full time private practice, her Type C Toolbox initiative which you can read more about here, and providing trainings and supervision to individuals and organizations on mental health topics.
-Dr. Glied provides extensive training and supervision in Cognitive Behavior Therapy (CBT) and Acceptance and Committment therapy (ACT).
+Currently, Dr. Glied splits her time between full time private practice, her Type C Personality initiative which you can read more about here, and providing training and supervision to individuals and organizations in Cognitive Behavior Therapy (CBT) and Acceptance and Committment therapy (ACT).

 Recent Publications